zhangzhijiang/aibooking/README.md

 The project includes comprehensive tests for:

-1. **Simple booking**: "Book Mary for 2 PM tomorrow"
+1. **Simple Schedule**: "Book Mary for 2 PM tomorrow" (natural language example)
-2. **Recurring booking with exception**: "Book myTeam 3 PM to 4 PM every weekday, except every second Tuesday"
+2. **Recurring Schedule with exception**: "Book myTeam 3 PM to 4 PM every weekday, except every second Tuesday" (natural language example)
 3. **Multiple exclusions**: "Schedule team sync 9 AM every weekday, but skip Monday in the first week and skip Tuesday/Thursday in the second week"
 4. **Cancel meeting**: "Cancel my meeting with Alex on Jan 15 at 10 AM"
 5. **Reschedule meeting**: "Reschedule my meeting with Sarah from 2 PM to 3 PM next Friday"